gust-vaz/gust-vaz.github.io/_posts/2025-04-22-first-patch-1.md

 ...
 ```
 The main problem was sending the contribution to the course email because Francisco's email was not accepting his password, so I sent it.
 Our next step is to look at the feedback and send a new version of the patch.

+### Updates

+The feedback was received, and the changes were small at the way we were writing the commit message.
+I sent the [patch](https://lore.kernel.org/linux-iio/20250426153307.59689da0@jic23-huawei/T/#t) to the maintainer and the first version was sucessfully accepted.